 Don’t worry – we’re not trying to frighten you.
 The chances of actually getting audited by the IRS are actually fairly low, but that won’t be much consolation should it happen to you.
 So, why risk it?

 If the IRS isn’t your concern, making sure your business is running efficiently should be.
 Having good financial records in place can help you assess and adapt your business strategy to capture more income.
-Think it’s too late to play catchup bookkeeping?
+Think it’s too late to catch up on your bookkeeping?
 It’s not, and it may only take a day of your dedication to get everything sorted out.

 Before you do anything, find out how far behind you are in your bookkeeping.
 You may be just a couple or even several months behind, but either way it’s important to know (and be honest with yourself about) how far back into the past you’re going to have to begin.